 I thing this is a great short that captures the same thematic depth on this topic as that one Twilight Zone Episode.
 If you haven’t seen The Eye of The Beholder, you’re really missing out.
 Essentially after a car accident, a woman has to have plastic surgery to help her disfigurement.
 The twist is revealed that her horrible disfiguration is that she’s actually quite good looking… it’s just that everyone else is a snouted ghoul person.
 I think this episode not only had a clever twist, but a nice message and perspective on the world.
 Horror often questions humanity, either proliferating sin our questioning what qualifies as human.
 It’s a strange world and sometimes it’s even stranger than we give it credit for.

 I don’t know those mask of Human Form really produce an uncanny valley feeling.
 Realistic masks are an impressive art form, but also downright terrifying.
 It reminiscent of the “My Sister” video that circulated around the horror community a few years back with a girl with a jarring artifical mask.
 Recently people have been able to “unmask” the origin of the video to a Japanese silicone and plastic mask manufacturer.
-You can see their masks on display on the YouTube channel “zjcfhgf” (really rolls of the tongue) for plenty of videos such as this:

 The uncanny appearance of an unnatural human also reminds me of “John/Jane Does”.
 A Doe being a missing person that often has a clay sculpture of their face done to identify them with.
 However, due to circumstances accuracy is typically an afterthought in the making.
 Since the goal is to make the missing person as distinct and memorable as possible, a John or Jane Doe often will appear as ghoulish caricatures.